How to Root Hundreds,

-In the above photo there are approximately 26,000 cuttings that we stuck this summer.
+In the above photo, there are approximately 26,000 cuttings that we stuck this summer.
 The rooting process is being controlled automatically with a simple system that can be used to root as few as 10 cuttings at a time or as many as tens of thousands at a time.
 People in the industry all use the same system, we just expand it as needed.
-Expanding the system as needed can be done in a matter of minute.
+Expanding the system as needed can be done in a matter of a minute.
 It is amazingly simple.

 In a moment I will explain more about the system and how it works and why it is incredibly effective.
 But first I need to explain something about cuttings.

-For the most part cuttings come in three flavors.
+For the most part, cuttings come in three flavors.
 Okay, not flavors but stages.
-For all practical purposes the plant propagation season begins in May or June, depending on where you live.
+For all practical purposes, the plant propagation season begins in May or June, depending on where you live.
 If you are in a colder northern state, zone 6 or below, the season begins no earlier than June 1st.
 A good target date for northern states would be June 15th.

-In warmer states, zones 7 and up, you can usually get started around mid May.
+In warmer states, zones 7 and up, you can usually get started around mid-May.
 But no earlier.

-During the summer months we do what are called softwood cuttings and they root easily and fast.
-During the late summer and fall the cuttings are harder and are referred to as semi-hardwood cuttings.
+During the summer months, we do what are called softwood cuttings and they root easily and fast.
+During the late summer and fall, the cuttings are harder and are referred to as semi-hardwood cuttings.
 During the winter the wood is very hard and those cuttings are called hardwood cuttings.
 So what does all that mean?

 Softwood Cutting, Hardwood Cutting, what’s the Difference?

 There are two differences.
 One has to do with timing, what time of the year did you take the cutting?
-And second difference is the actual consistency of the cutting that you take.
+And the second difference is the actual consistency of the cutting that you take.
 Which is really determined by the time of the year.

 Let me explain it this way.
 Picture in your mind, or actually hold in your hand, a yellow, #2 writing pencil.
 How would you describe that pencil?
 It’s yellow, it’s about 7″ long, it’s made of wood and it’s filled with graphite.
 It is very rigid and if you tried to bend it, it would snap in two.
 That’s how a hardwood cutting is.
 Very rigid and you were to try and bend it, it would break.

-A softwood cutting on the other hand is soft, pliable, flexible and can be bent without breaking.
+A softwood cutting, on the other hand, is soft, pliable, flexible and can be bent without breaking.
 A softwood cutting is like partially cooked spaghetti.
-If you hold it at the bottom it will stand on it’s own, but it can be bent without breaking.
+If you hold it at the bottom it will stand on its own, but it can be bent without breaking.

 When Rooting Cuttings, Timing is Everything.

-For all practical purposes lets say that the gardening season begins in the spring when the new leaves begin to emerge on the dormant plants.
+For all practical purposes, let’s say that the gardening season begins in the spring when the new leaves begin to emerge on the dormant plants.
 Once plants start to grow in the spring they grow like crazy for about four to six weeks.
 Then they slow down.
-First to appear are the leaves and immediately following the leaves are new stems, or the new growth for the season.
+First, to appear are the leaves and immediately following the leaves are new stems or the new growth for the season.
 It’s an amazing thing to watch and most people don’t even realize how much their plants are growing or how interesting the process is.
 But you will now!

 The New Growth is Where You Will Take Your Cuttings From.

-However, you cannot be too impatient, you have to allow nature to take it’s course.
+However, you cannot be too impatient, you have to allow nature to take its course.
 You have to allow that new growth to harden off a bit.
 Not so much that it becomes hardwood or semi-hardwood, but just hard enough that when you take the cuttings they don’t immediately fail.
 If you take the cuttings too soon they will limp over and die within hours because the wood is just too soft.